gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 NOTE: **Note:**
-When revamping documentation, if unrelated to the feature change, this should be submitted in its own MR, so that we can ensure the essential doc updates are merged with code by the freeze.
+When revamping documentation, if unrelated to the feature change, this should be submitted in its own MR (using the [documentation improvement workflow](improvement-workflow.md)) so that we can ensure the more time-sensitive doc updates are merged with code by the freeze.

 ## Documenting a new or changed feature